 Mr Marc Cooper

 Mr Cooper believes that the promotion of strong values, optimism and responsibility are at the heart of a truly flourishing community.
 His teaching career has given him a deep insight into how children learn – and into how teachers can meet their needs whilst guiding and inspiring them to flourish.
-Mr Cooper focuses determinedly on encouraging students to have curious minds, to embrace a love of learning, to build their self-esteem and establish their independence.
+Mr Cooper focuses determinedly on encouraging students to be resilient, have curious minds, to embrace a love of learning, to build their self-esteem and establish their independence.